What are cyber risks and what can your church do to protect themselves?

-There are wide insurance implications relating to vacant churches and it is a policy requirement that you inform Methodist Insurance about any such properties.
+There are wide insurance implications relating to vacant churches and it is a policy requirement that you inform Methodist Insurance if your church buildings are empty.

-At least once a week a responsible person should inspect the premises internally and externally to check for any damage or deterioration in the condition of the building.
-These visits should be recorded and logged because we may need to use this record if we have to defend you against a claim.
+At least once a week, a responsible person should inspect the premises internally and externally to check for any damage or deterioration in the condition of the building.
+These visits should be recorded and logged in case a claim is made against the church.

-We have developed a short unoccupied buildings guide, which you can download, to help you protect any empty churches that you are responsible for and to help you manage the risks that empty church buildings present.
-We have included a log sheet, in the guide, for you to record your inspection visits.
+We have developed a short unoccupied buildings guide, which you can download to help you protect empty church buildings.
+It will help you to manage the risks that empty church buildings present and includes a log sheet, for you to record your inspection visits.

 At Methodist Insurance, if your church will be unoccupied for more than 30 days at one time, you will need to notify us.